Do One Good Thing

 - Form New Relationships – get to know someone from a different background.
 This act is central to the work of this movement.

-- Gather in your home with a family of a different race and / or culture.
+- Gather in your home with a family of a different ethnicity and / or culture.

-- Form or join a guided small group study in your home to explore issues of race.
+- Download the “Go Underground Discussion Guide” and form or join a guided small group study in your home to explore issues of race.

 - Parents should seek out settings in which their children can play and interact with children from a different race and-or culture.